giantswarm/docs/src/content/advanced/external-dns/index.md

 There are two possible configurations described in this section.

-__Important:__ Independently of the cloud provider where the App is running, you must set the `provider` value as `aws`, as shown in the examples.
+__Important:__ Independent of the cloud provider where the App is running, you must set the `provider` value as `aws`, as shown in the examples.

 ### Use an existing secret (recommended)